 - 1. All concerns and complaints shall be dealt with in a manner that is respectful and likely to gain early resolution. - 2.
 In accordance with the principles of Matthew 18, students must make every attempt to resolve concerns at the earliest opportunity with those most directly involved within the programme or service group in which it originated, unless it is deemed by the complainant or support person to be of a particularly serious nature. - 3.
 In such cases the complainant can write to the Student Engagement Coordinator outlining the issue and requesting an appointment. - 4.
 All concerns or complaints must be raised within 30 days of the event causing the concern or complaint, or from the time that the event came to the notice of the complainant. - 5.
 In any meetings or discussions, complainants have the right to a support person. - In the event of a complainant feeling that initial efforts to resolve a disagreement are unsuccessful, the complainant may make written approach to the Executive Leadership Team (ELT). - 7.
 A complaint forwarded in writing to the ELT will be fully investigated before a decision is made and resolution sought.
 The decision of the ELT will be communicated in writing. - 8.
 Where a complaint relates to harassment, the relevant policy should be applied. - 9.
-In the case of 'distance' students, then the use of either telephone or a digital platform (Skype, Zoom, Collaborate or Facetime) contact could replace face-to-face meetings. - 10.
-Where a complainant is not satisfied with the decision of the ELT, they may appeal in writing to the Chairperson, BTI Board of Directors. - 11.
-In the case of an international student having been through the above process, and dissatisfied with the outcome, they may access iStudent Complaints which is the appointed operator of the International Student Contract Dispute Resolution Scheme (DRS).
-This was set up to resolve financial and contractual disputes (for example an enrolment or accommodation contract).
+In the case of 'distance' students, then the use of either telephone or a digital platform (Skype, Zoom, Collaborate or Facetime) contact could replace face-to-face meetings. - Where a complainant is not satisfied with the decision of the ELT, they may appeal in writing to the Chairperson, BTI Board of Directors.
+In the case of an international student having been through the above process, and dissatisfied with the outcome, and the complaint is not resolved, then you can contact NZQA